Google Digital Garage: Courses

-Initiatives & partnerships
+Initiatives

-n 2015, Google Digital Garage participated in the Northern Ireland Department of Personnel's DigitalNI Google Garage event.
+In 2015, Google Digital Garage participated in the Northern Ireland Department of Personnel's DigitalNI Google Garage event.
 The event was part of the GO ON NI digital literacy event and included partners like BT and Barclays, alongside Google.
 Google Digital Garage hosted a similar live event in Northampton, UK in 2023.

+Partnerships

 In November 2018, the UK Department for International Trade (DIT) and Google announced a partnership to deliver an export education series for small and medium-sized enterprises (SMEs).
 The initiative, part of the Exporting is GREAT campaign, aimed to help 2,000 SMEs grow their digital export operations through seminars in 2019.
 Google's Digital Garage hosted events and education hubs in Manchester, Edinburgh, and various university campuses across the UK, would focus on finding global opportunities, setting up export operations, and marketing.
 The hub in Edinburgh was closed in 2019.

 Certifications

 Google grants certification upon completion of the Fundamentals of Digital Marketing course (taught by University and Interactive Advertising Bureau Europe).